 Potty-Training

-The key to potty-training a beagle is patience.
+The key to potty-training a beagle in an apartment is patience.
 It’s important to be consistent with your rules and rewards.
 Crate training can also be helpful, as it will give your beagle a designated space to go potty; just be sure to get the right-sized crate for your beagle.